emsesp/EMS-ESP32/README.md

     * `log` sets the logging level. `log off` disables logging.
 Use `log debug` for debugging commands and actions.
 This will be reset next time the console is opened.
     * `watch` will output the incoming Rx telegrams directly to the console.
 You can also put on a watch on a specific EMS device ID or telegram ID.
 Also choose to output as verbose text or raw data bytes.  these in its 'raw' data format and also watch a particular ID.

+## **Migrating from version 1.9**

+EMS-ESP will attempt to automatically migrate the 1.9 settings.

+Note there are some noticeable different to be aware of in version 2:
+  - MQTT base has been removed
   - There is no "serial mode" anymore like with version 1.9.
 When the Wifi cannot connect to the SSID it will automatically enter a "safe" mode where the Serial console is automatically activated (note Serial is always available on the ESP32 because it has multiple UARTs).
 The EMS-ESP will blink fast when in Serial mode.
 Connect via a USB with baud 115200 to see the serial console.
 Note in this mode the EMS will be disconnect so there will be no incoming traffic.
 Use only for debugging or changing settings.

-- The onboard LED behaves like in 1.9.
-A solid LED means good connection and EMS data is coming in.
-A slow pulse means either the WiFi or the EMS bus is not connected yet.
-A very fast pulse is when the system is booting up and configuring itself, which typically takes 5 seconds.

 ## **Uploading the firmware**